 🇲🇹 Malta: Destiny – “Je Me Casse”

 Broadcaster TVM has internally selected Junior Eurovision winner Destiny Chunkunyere for Eurovision 2021.
 Destiny was originally headed for Eurovision 2020 after winning X Factor Malta.
-Her song is likely to again be internally selected and the broadcaster has put out a call for songs.
+Her song is likely to again be internally selected and the broadcaster previously put out a call for songs.

 🇳🇱 The Netherlands: Jeangu Macrooy – “Birth of a New Age”

 Dutch broadcaster AVROTROS says they are “happy to continue the collaboration” with Jeangu Macrooy.
 The Suriname singer had previously been internally selected to represent the Netherlands in 2020.
-His song for Rotterdam will be internally selected.
+He will perform the song “Birth of a New Age”.